apache/incubator-knox/books/0.3.0/service_oozie.md

 * samples/ExampleSubmitJob.groovy
 * samples/ExampleSubmitWorkflow.groovy

-If you are using the Sandbox VM for your Hadoop cluster you may want to review [these configuration tips](#Sandbox+Configuration).
+If you are using the Sandbox VM for your Hadoop cluster you may want to review #[Sandbox Configuration].

 #### Example #2: WebHDFS & Oozie via KnoxShell DSL